What is a Book Level?

 For example, if their reading level is 1.4, the teacher may suggest the child pick books with book levels between 1.4 and 2.4.

-The teachers and librarians will assist pupils by:
+The teachers and librarians will assist children by:

-Teaching the children to maintain a personal log of what they read and record their reading book in their home/school diary.
+Teaching the children to maintain a personal log of what they read and record their reading book in their school diary.

 Providing time and computers for the children to take the quizzes.
 Students are welcome to take quizzes before school and during their break time session.